 Books, Texts, Lectures

-How can this Text be used?
+How these Texts can be used?

-- Do not read books, meditate instead.
+- Do not read books, meditate.

 - Do not use senseless actions as examples.